buhfur/ConfigFiles/notes/linux.md

 ## List largest directories in current directory

 `du -s * | sort -nr | head -n10`

+## Change file extension of all files in directory

+`rename 's/\.foo$/.bar/' *.foo`

+replace foo with the current extension , replace bar with the new ext.

 ## To boot into diff target